 AIS is a complex information system used for management of your studies – creating an enrolment list of subjects, registering for an examinations, keeping record of your grades, evaluating subjects and teachers, course information letters, etc.

 It is an important part of the study life.
-For guidance, you can use section Manuals in AIS or ask at the Office for foreign studies.
+For guidance, you can use section Manuals in AIS or ask at the Study Office.

 Log in and password extension:

 At the beginning of the studies each student is given log in data to AIS (unique username and default password) at registration to the university.
 Students are required to change the default password after the first entry and such password is active for one year (expiration period).
 Students have to renew the password (change it again) before the end of expiration period, because they will lose access to their account.
 Access to the account will be also blocked for using an incorrect password 3 times in a row.
-In both cases, students need to contact the Office for foreign studies.
+In both cases, students need to contact the Study Office.

-At the beginning of your studies you are assigned your own official university e-mail account, which you are required to use for communication within the university, e.g. Office for foreign studies, teachers, fellow students, etc.
+At the beginning of your studies you are assigned your own official university e-mail account, which you are required to use for communication within the university, e.g. Study Office, teachers, fellow students, etc.

 The use of this account is mandatory.